Sean Murphy Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in MLB.

-- The Rockies' 5.18 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.23).

-- Rockies pitchers combine to give up 91 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Rockies pitchers combine to allow the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Lamet (1-3) gets the starting nod for the Rockies in his fourth start of the season.
-He's put together a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.
+- The Rockies will send Seabold (1-2) to the mound for his ninth start of the season.
+He is 1-2 with a 4.70 ERA and 42 strikeouts through 53 2/3 innings pitched.

-- The righty last pitched on Sunday against the San Diego Padres, when he threw five innings, allowing two earned runs while giving up six hits.
+- In his last time out on Monday against the Boston Red Sox, the right-hander threw six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.